KaburaJ/Booking-App/README.md

                               Border.all(width: 18, color: Color(0xff7e1154))),
                     )),
  ```
-The code above defines a gap widget with a fixed height of 8 pixels as a child of the "ListView" widget, followed by a divider widget with a grey color, and another gap widget with a fixed height of 8 pixels.
+The code above defines a gap widget with a fixed height of 8 pixels as a child of the `ListView` widget, followed by a divider widget with a grey color, and another gap widget with a fixed height of 8 pixels.
 </br>
 The code also defines a stack widget with a single child, which is a container widget.
 The stack widget has a single grandchild, which is a positioned widget.
 </br>
-The container widget has a fixed height of 90 pixels and a width of "double.infinity", so it will take up all the available horizontal space.
+The container widget has a fixed height of 90 pixels and a width of `double.infinity`, so it will take up all the available horizontal space.
 It also has a decoration with a dark purple background color and rounded corners.
 </br>
 The positioned widget is positioned 45 pixels to the right and 40 pixels from the top of the container widget.
 It has padding and a decoration with a transparent color, a circular shape, and a border with a width of 18 pixels and a dark purple color.
  ```dart